-Southwestern College has four primary responses:
+Southwestern College has two primary responses:

-- SECURE CAMPUS: Initiated when a potential threatening or hazardous situation exists.
-Circumstances may be unclear.
-Persons should seek shelter in the closest building.
-Secure all exterior doors and allow people outside to enter only if it is safe to do so. - SHELTER-IN-PLACE: Initiated when an external hazardous situation exists, such as unhealthful air from a nearby fire.
-Persons should seek shelter in the closest building.
-Shut off all air conditioning and close vents.
-All exterior doors should be secured and staff members should allow people outside to enter only if it is safe to do so. - LOCKDOWN: Dire, imminent threat of violence exists.
+- LOCKDOWN: Dire, imminent threat of violence exists.
 Persons should seek shelter in the closest building and secure all exterior doors.
 Allow people outside to enter only if it is safe to do so.
 After securing the exterior doors, secure interior doors, shut off lights, silence cell phones, and barricade entrances. - EVACUATION: Potentially dangerous situation exists on campus or in impacted buildings.
 Everyone should leave structures through exists in a calm and orderly manner to a safe place.
 An evacuation will not be ordered if a threat exists.